 (860) 969-1492‬ hello@adhdseta.com

 Let’s be real—working with ADHD in a fast-paced workplace can feel like you are trying to juggle a million tasks all at once.
-It can be hard to focus, meet your deadlines, and follow a routine that someone determines for you.
+It can be hard to focus, meet your deadlines, and follow a routine that is determined by work demands.

 Understanding ADHD in the Workplace